waynee95/mv-plugins/README.md

 # mv-plugins
 > waynee95's Plugin Collection for RPG Maker MV

+You find my plugins in the `dist` folder.

 ## Terms of Use
 Credit must be given to: waynee95